The Little Pest

 Washington Capitals

-Hunter played for the Washington Capitals from 1987-to 99; during that time, he was an integral part of the team’s success; he scored 20 or more goals in five of his first six seasons with Washington matching a career-high for goals with 28 in 1992 and again matching a career-high for points with 79 the following season.
+Hunter played for the Washington Capitals from 1987 to 1999.
+During that time, he was an integral part of the team’s success.
+He scored 20 or more goals in five of his first six seasons with Washington, matching a career-high for goals with 28 in 1992 and again matching a career-high for points with 79 the following season.

-In the 1993 Patrick Division Semifinal against the New York Islanders, Hunter led the Capitals in playoff goals scored with seven.
-When Pierre Turgeon intercepted a Dale Hunter pass and scored a goal in Game Six putting the Islanders up 5-1 and the game out of reach, Hunter delivered a vicious Ilegal career-ending check to the celebrating Turgeon.
-Hunter blindsided Turgeon from behind with the check sending him crashing into the boards.
+In the 1993 Patrick Division Semifinal against the New York Islanders, Hunter led the Capitals in playoff goals, scoring seven.
+When Pierre Turgeon intercepted a Dale Hunter pass and scored a goal in Game Six, putting the Islanders up 5-1 and the game out of reach, Hunter delivered a vicious Ilegal career-ending check to the celebrating Turgeon.
+Hunter blindsided Turgeon from behind with the check, sending him to crash into the boards.
 Turgeon suffered a concussion and a separated right shoulder.
-Commissioner Gary Bettman suspended Hunter for the first 21 games of the 1993-94 season, the longest suspension for an on-ice infraction in league history.
-If not for this stain on Dale Hunter’s career, many feel he would be in the Hall of Fame.
+Commissioner Gary Bettman suspended Hunter for the first 21 games of the 1993-94 season, the most extended suspension for an on-ice infraction in league history.
+Many feel he would be in the Hall of Fame if not for this stain on Dale Hunter’s career.

 Hunter has impressive numbers.
-In 1407 NHL games played, he scored 323 goals, 697 assists, and 1020 points.
-Despite accumulating a whopping 3565 career penalty minutes, he achieved these totals, second only to Dave “Tiger” Williams (3971).
-He also holds the NHL record for most penalty minutes in the playoffs with 731.
+In 1407 NHL games, he scored 323 goals, 697 assists, and 1020 points.
+Despite accumulating 3565 career penalty minutes, he achieved these totals, second only to Dave “Tiger” Williams (3971).
+He also holds the NHL record for most penalty minutes in the playoffs, 731.
 In addition, Hunter holds the dubious distinction of being the only NHL player to score over 1,000 points and register over 3,000 penalty minutes.
 Until recently, he was the NHL record holder for most games played (1308) before breaking the 1,000-point barrier.
 Patrick Marleau of the San Jose Sharks now holds that title with (1,349).
 On March 11, 2000, Hunter’s #32 was retired by the Washington Capitals.
 Dale “The little Pest.”
-Hunter finished his NHL career with the Colorado Avalanche in 1999 after playing 12 regular-season games and 19 playoff games with them.
+Hunter finished his NHL career with the Colorado Avalanche in 1999 after playing 12 regular-season and 19 playoff games.

 Post-NHL Career